PotHix/pothix.github.com/content/post/stats-apr-2018.md

 [![List of books read this month](/images/stats/2018/apr/goodreads.png "List of books read this month")](https://www.goodreads.com/pothix
 "")

 [A Guide to the Good Life: The Ancient Art of Stoic Joy](https://amzn.to/2KgEAKE).
-This book was in my reading list for many months now.
+This book was on my reading list for many months now.
 After reading it, I realized I'm practicing a fraction of Stoicism for many years.
 [Here is my review](https://www.goodreads.com/review/show/2355647662) if you want to read my thoughts on it.

 ### Articles